 Built in the 1190s, Kilkenny Castle was occupied right up 1935.
 The powerful Butler family lived in it from late 14th century, but because of the exorbitant upkeep, their descendants eventually donated Kilkenny Castle to the nation in 1967.

 Clara Lara Funpark

 Clara Lara Funpark is Ireland's most outstanding outdoor adventure park.
-It is an unique park dedicated to providing healthy and creative fun for families and groups of children.
-There is lots here for all active ages.
+It is a unique park dedicated to providing healthy and creative fun for families and groups of children.
+There are lots here for all active ages.

 National Wax Museum

 Discover a world where fantasy and reality combine and heroes of the past and the present come alive before your eyes.
 Look twice at the man reading his Irish Times in the lobby of the museum.
 See the Children's World of Fairytale and Fantasy.

 This display is truly a joy for children as they wander through the Kingdom of Fairytales to find the magical lamp and the all-powerful genie!.
 A particularly attractive feature is the life-size replica of Leonardo Da Vinci's "Last Supper".

 Displays have an informative and educational narrative which can be heard at the touch of a button.

 Guinness Store House